What is a Hospice Volunteer ?

 - Pet companions – pets that are trained and certified companions can be taken to patients homes, nursing facilities, or inpatient hospice facilities to provide companionship and pure pleasure to hospice patients.

 There may be other duties for hospice volunteers, depending on the agency’s needs, the skills of hospice volunteers, and the needs of patients and families.
-No matter what skills you possess, if you are interested in volunteering with us, please contact our coordinator Melissa at 409-835-8357 .
+No matter what skills you possess, if you are interested in volunteering with us, please contact our hospice volunteer coordinator.
+Start here: Volunteer Today or call 835-8357 .